el634dev/el634dev/README.md

 - 🌱 Learning more about and studying: Next.js
 - 😄 Pronouns: she/her
-- 📚 I’m currently reviewing data structures
+- 📚 I’m currently learning more about Firebase
 - 📫 How to reach me: Coming Soon

 ## Languages